artificiallama/OCT_image_classification/README.md

 </p>

 The issue of overfitting in neural networks can be addressed with another technique known as *dropout*.
 In this technique a particular percentage of outputs from  a layer are randomly switched off (i.e. dropped out).
+For example a drop out rate of 0.5 results in switching off of 50% of the 32 neurons in the dense layer.
+For each iteration, the particular neurons that are dropped off are chosen randomly.
+The drop out is applied after the non-linear activation function.
+However, in case of ReLU applying the drop out before or after the activation function produces the same result.
+Drop out effectively decreases the capacity of the network.
 The following figure explores the sensitivity of accuracy to the magnitude of dropout.
+The drop out rate of 0.7 is the best out of different values used because the gap between training and validation accuracy is minimum.

 <p align="center">
 <img width="500" height="300" src="images/number_dropout.png">